 Buses and Trains from Bangkok

-The main bus stations are Mo Chit (at the Northern end of the BST) Ekkami (to head East) Mini vans to most destinations leave from the Victory Monument.
-Most hostels and guest houses can help you sort out onward travel and getting around Thailand independently is easy.
+The main bus stations are Mo Chit (at the Northern end of the BST) Ekkami (to head East) most hostels and guest houses can help you sort out onward travel and you can also book buses tickets in Thailand easily online with Bookaway.
+Minivans are also a popular and affordable transport option, minivans to most destinations leave from the Victory Monument.

-Should you travel alone in Thailand or take a tour?
+Should you backpack Thailand alone or take a tour?

 It’s also not necessary to plan out all your travels and pre book accommodation – it’s easy to just go with the flow and hop on a bus and then find somewhere to stay at the next town.